birla/chakra-landing/content/pages/about.md

       - title: Easy to Digest
         description: >
-          In the process of Sprouting, all complex Vitamins, Carbohydrates, Gluten & Minerals chains become very simple so that the tiny sprout can easily consume them.
-That makes it very easily digestible by humans.
+          In the process of Sprouting, all complex Vitamins, Carbohydrates, Gluten & Mineral chains become non-compound and pure.
+Each tiny Sprout can then easily consume them, making it very easily digestible for humans.
       - title: Absorption
         description: >